 This is something our guild does well and often, and we should all be proud of that work, as this quilter ultimately found out.
 Here is a link to her story: themoth.org/storytellers/susan-wolman.

 Lots of exhibits open on Friday, July 21 and run through October 15.
 For details and enticing photos, go to: www.sjquiltmuseum.org/current-exhibitions.
 While you're on their website, don't miss the article on the Artist in Residence if there is one this exhibit period.
 In addition, there are numerous ongoing events that you will want to explore ... some include children/young people.

 The museum is located in a happening San Jose location within easy walk to restaurants, and reasonably priced parking.

 War and Pieced: The Annette Gero Collection of Quilts from Military Fabrics, is the first exhibition in the United States to highlight quilts made by men during times of war, using wool from military uniforms.
-The exhibition will go on view at the American Folk Art Museum in New York (2 Lincoln Sq., Columbus Ave. at 66th Street) from September 6, 2017 to January 7, 2018.
+The exhibition is on view at the American Folk Art Museum in New York (2 Lincoln Sq., Columbus Ave. at 66th Street) now to January 7, 2018.
 The exhibition will travel to the Quilt Study Center & Museum, University of Lincoln-Nebraska, to be on view May 25–September 16, 2018.
 To read the complete article, go to: http://www.artfixdaily.com/artwire/release/8701-quilts-made-by-men-in-wartime-coming-to-american-folk-art-museum.

 Allison Barrett, Activities